McKendree On President’s Community Service Honor Roll Once Again

 Honorees are chosen based on a series of selection factors including the scope and innovation of service projects, percentage of student participation in service activities, incentives for service, and the extent to which the school offers academic service-learning courses.

 “Community service is an important part of a McKendree education,” noted Dr. James M. Dennis, university president.
 “We appreciate this recognition of our efforts to incorporate service learning into our academic curriculum.
 We’re proud of our dedicated students who volunteer thousands of hours in the community each semester.”

-The Center for Public Service and its student-led McKendree Community Action Team coordinate a variety of volunteer activities throughout the school year.
+The Lyn Huxford Center for Community Service and its student-led McKendree Community Action Team coordinate a variety of volunteer activities throughout the school year.
 Students tutor elementary school children, mentor disadvantaged youths, socialize with nursing home residents, and help at animal shelters, hospices and food pantries.
 “Into the Streets” community outreach activities are part of students’ introduction to campus life.
 In March, several McKendree students and faculty members will take an “alternative spring break” to Jamaica, where they will work with local residents to build houses and help out at elementary schools.

 McKendree was a finalist for the Jimmy and Rosalynn Carter Partnership Foundation Award for Campus-Community Collaboration in 2008.

 “Congratulations to McKendree University and its students for their dedication to service and commitment to improving their local communities,” said Patrick Corvington, CEO of the Corporation for National and Community Service.
 “Our nation’s students are a critical part of the equation and vital to our efforts to tackle the most persistent challenges we face.
 They have achieved impactful results and demonstrated the value of putting knowledge into practice to help renew America through service.”